What are the offer types for studying at UWC?

 If you fail to fill in all sections or attach the required documents/ present the recommendations, your application will be considered incomplete and it will not be accepted for the national selection process.

 Can I attach more documents than required to my application form?

 Yes.
 You may attach any document, certificate, award, links to art portfolio, etc. that you feel it is important for you and helps the members of the selection committee know you better.

 Do I need an English language proficiency certificate?

 In what language do my teachers have to write the recommendations?
-How do I include them in my application?

 What are the selection criteria?